In some movies, the phrase "Defcon 5" is used to refer to the highest state of alert.

 The episode titles in Aozora Shoujotai start with DEFCON I, counting up to DEFCON V… and beyond, with the final episode named DEFCON VI.

-One Justice League issue had a rather glaring example; After seeing a city attacked by some kind of aliens and he himself was set aflame, resident angel Zariel responded by shrieking "We are now at Defcon Five!"
-Lord knows what needs to happen in the DC Universe for Defcon 1...
+One Justice League of America issue had a rather glaring example; after seeing a city attacked by some kind of aliens and he himself was set aflame, resident angel Zariel responded by shrieking "We are now at Defcon Five!"
+Lord knows what needs to happen in The DCU for Defcon 1… A few issues later, a Reality Warper turning the cars into goblins and a bank into a giant living monster was referred to as Defcon Four.

 How to Lose a Guy in 10 Days: "I have to crack this guy.
 I mean, this is Defcon Five, and I have to do something truly appalling.
 It's not funny."
 Which possibly makes sense in this context, since Ben is doing everything he can to keep the relationship peaceful while Andie is trying to get dumped.